 9 – The Benedictine Abbey on the Badia di Cava de Tirreni

 Just three kilometers from the center of the city of Cava de Tirreni you can visit the Benedictine Abbey of SS.
 Trinità, in the locality of Badia.
 It is located among the woods at the foot of Monte Finestra, in a magical place where the view overlooks the sea, the Sele plain and the Cilento mountains, framed by the mountains that surround the city.

 The Abbey was founded by a noble from Salerno, Sant’Alferio, who in 1011 had retired to a hermit’s life in a cave on the slopes of Monte Finestra.
 Despite his life as a hermit, he managed to attract many disciples and build a small monastery, which, thanks to his nephew, gradually became a center of monastic aggregation, until Pope Urban II visited the Abbey and consecrated it the basilica in 1092.
 Over the centuries the Abbey was architecturally renovated and transformed into a work of art.
 The polychrome marble coverings, the majolica floors, the Romanesque capitals and the raised arches make the basilica a place that is really worth a visit, even for the less religious and more passionate about art.
 In addition to being a magical and suggestive place, the Benedictine Abbey is the perfect destination for trekking and mountain walks’ lovers.
 From the valley that can be reached with the stairs placed in front of the Abbey, it is possible to take one of the many paths that run along the Alta Via dei Monti Lattari and also allow you to reach the Amalfi Coast.

-Thank you!
 Thanks for reading!
 I’ll wait for your message!